ceu-lang/ceu/docs/manual/v0.30/ceu-v0.30.md

 An *alias assignment*, aka *binding*, makes the location at the left side to be an [alias](../storage_entities/#aliases) to the expression at the right side.

-The right side of a binding is always prefixed by the operator `&`.
+The right side of a binding must always be prefixed with the operator `&`.

 ### Event Handling